lamelyan/blog-hugo/content/posts/database-change-management/index.md

- By using version control along with a CI/CD pipeline, we gain visibility into which changes are deployed in which environment, along with enhanced change tracking, automation, and a comprehensive audit trail of changes.
+ By using version control along with a CI/CD pipeline, we gain visibility into which changes are deployed in which environment, along with enhanced change tracking, automation, and an audit trail of changes.